The words business-professional attire hold certain expectations of formality.

 This open appearance makes the shoe a tad bulkier than the Oxford, creating difficulty when pairing it with particular suits.
-It is not compatible with a tuxedo, even in patent leather.
+Additionally, it is not compatible with a tuxedo, even in patent leather.

-A Venetian loafer is a slip-on shoe.
-It has a straightforward design, with no embellishments.
-You can choose a black patent leather loafer for your formal evening attire.
+A loafer is a slip-on shoe.
+It has a straightforward design with no embellishments.

-It is the least formal of the footwear for business professional attire because it relaxes the look of the suit.
+It is the least formal footwear for business-professional settings because it relaxes the suit’s look.

 Things to Avoid

-It is good to have some advice on the things you need to include in your business professional wardrobe.
-It is equally important to know the things that you should never include.
+It is good to have some advice on the things you need to include in your business-professional wardrobe.
+However, it is equally important to know the things that you should never include.